sunil390/zLearning/Sathya_Setup/Linux Softwares and zOS Integration steps.md

 d. psql
 e. ansible
 f. your zOS lpar is up and avilable
-2. on zOS make sure SSH and CSF are running
+2. on zOS make sure SSH and CSF are running and ZOAU and Python are installed.
 3. open your gitlab webbrowser create new group called Mainframe under that create new project called zansible (blank project)
 4. Click add ssh key